-- i. the principal or assistant principal of the school at which either the alleged perpetrator or alleged victim attends or is employed; - ii. an immediate supervisor if the individual making the complaint is an employee; - iii. the assistant superintendent of human resources if the alleged perpetrator or alleged victim is an employee of the school system (or the superintendent if the assistant superintendent of human resources is the alleged perpetrator); - iv. the Title IX coordinator for claims of sex discrimination or sexual harassment; - v. the Section 504 coordinator or the ADA coordinator for claims of discrimination on the basis of a disability; or - vi. for claims of other forms of prohibited discrimination, the applicable civil rights coordinator. - vii.
-Complaints may also be filed with: Office for Civil Rights, US Department of Education, 4000 Maryland Avenue, SW, Washington, DC 20202-1475 the complaint will be investigated after considering factors such as the reason for the delay; the extent of the delay; the effect of the delay on the ability of the school district to investigate and respond to the complaint; and whether the investigation of the complaint is necessary to meet any legal obligations.
+- i. the principal or assistant principal of the school at which either the alleged perpetrator or alleged victim attends or is employed; - ii. an immediate supervisor if the individual making the complaint is an employee; - iii. the assistant superintendent of human resources if the alleged perpetrator or alleged victim is an employee of the school system (or the superintendent if the assistant superintendent of human resources is the alleged perpetrator); - iv. the Section 504 coordinator or the ADA coordinator for claims of discrimination on the basis of a disability; or - v. for claims of other forms of prohibited discrimination, the applicable civil rights coordinator. - vi.
+Complaints may also be filed with: Office for Civil Rights, US Department of Education, 4000 Maryland Avenue, SW, Washington, DC 20202-1475